YairHalberstadt/Blog/_posts/2018-07-18-mitigating-the-cost-of-abstractions-pt3.md

 ---
-Title: Mitigating the Cost of Abstractions.
+Title: Mitigating the Costs of Abstractions.
 Using Immutable Arrays
 ---

-### Mitigating the Cost of Abstractions.
+### Mitigating the Costs of Abstractions.
 Using Immutable Arrays

 I am currently working on a linear algebra library.